domtriola/audio-visualizer/README.md

 # Audio Visualizer

 This is a user customizable audio visualizer powered by a Ruby on Rails backend and a React/Redux front-end.

-To check it out download the repo and:
+To check it out visit the [Live Demo](https://visualize-audio.herokuapp.com/)

+-- or --

+Download the repo and:

   - ```bundle install```
   - ```npm install```